All Episodes

 Health savings accounts, which the federal government introduced last year, few employers offer them.

-The new benefits, which Walmart calls the value plan, follow years of complaints that at Walmart, the uh nation's largest uh employer, health insurance is out of reach for many of its 1.2 million workers in the United States, forcing thousands of them to turn to state-sponsored programs or forego health coverage altogether and just die.
+The new benefits, which Walmart calls the value plan, follow years of complaints that at Walmart, the nation's largest employer, health insurance is out of reach for many of its 1.2 million workers in the United States, forcing thousands of them to turn to state-sponsored programs or forego health coverage altogether and just die.

-We are lowering the costs to make health insurance more affordable, said a Walmart spokesman, Dan Fogelman, who, because he works at Walmart lied.
+We are lowering the costs to make health insurance more affordable, said a Walmart spokesman, Dan Fogelman, who, because he works at Walmart, lied.

-He declined to comment on how much the plan would cost the company, asked if the new insurance plan was in response to growing criticism, he said, it's fair to say that we're listening, but more to uh our associates uh than anybody else.
+Asked if the new insurance plan was in response to growing criticism, he said, it's fair to say that we're listening, but more to our associates than anybody else.

-Um generally praised it?
+Generally praised it?

-They all, because they also noted that the plan's $1,000 deductible would be high for Walmart workers, particularly older employees who are likely to visit doctors more often or die, and might not cover expensive treatments, particularly in its first year.
+They all, because they also noted that the plan's $1,000 deductible would be high for Walmart workers, particularly older employees who are likely to visit doctors more often or die and might not cover expensive treatments, particularly in its first year.

-Well, you know what the purpose of this is.
+You know what the purpose of this is.

-The purpose is you get very low health care coverage premium, put a deductible up there, and make sure you don't go to the doctor at the first sign of a hangnail.
+The purpose is you get a very low health care coverage premium, put a deductible up there, and make sure you don't go to the doctor at the first sign of a hangnail.

 There's got to be some effort made.